 - Customizable 24-word seed.

-- Failed attempts to access result in increased delay times until the next attempt can be made.
+- Failed attempts to access result in an increased delay until the next attempt can be made.

-- Can be challenging to get set up and use.
+- It can be challenging to get set up and use.

 - Best for cold storage.
 Not as convenient for regular use.